CyanideCentral/SGLA/README.md

 We provide two algorithms for multi-view attributed graph clustering and embedding: (see our paper for details)

-- **SMGF** iteratively minimizes the objective with the derivative-free COBYLA optimizer.
+- **SGLA** iteratively minimizes the objective with the derivative-free COBYLA optimizer.

-- **SMGFQ** uses a quadratic interpolation technique to find an approximate optimum.
+- **SGLA+** uses a quadratic interpolation technique to find an approximate optimum.

 ### Datasets